Skip to Content

 Planting Transplants:

-I enjoy getting early cucumbers, so I like growing cucumbers indoors under lights and transplanting them outside after danger of frost.
+I enjoy getting early cucumbers, so I like growing cucumbers from seed into young plants indoors under lights and transplanting them outside after danger of frost.
 You can start seeds 10 days to 2 weeks before you are ready to transplant them.

 I like using black plastic mulch as a soil warmer and weed deter-ant.
 Then, burn holes into the plastic and dig a hole into the soil as deep and wide as your transplant root system.
 It’s very important not to damage the tap root when you plant these transplants.